 Plan for Success

 Visualize your success.
 You will never get there if you cannot see it.
 Ignore the negative thoughts and the negative voice within that may be telling you that you cannot achieve great things.
 Many refer to it as the “inner critic.”
 Work on quieting that inner critic.
 He or she can become a distraction.

-My article The Power of Awareness for Mindfulness and Manifestation will help you on your path to mindfulness and positivity, ultimately quieting that inner critic and boosting your self-confidence so you can achieve the success you really want.
+My article How to Use Affirmations and Visualization to Manifest your Dreams will help you on your path to achieving your goals by quieting that inner critic and boosting your self-confidence so you can achieve the success you really want.

 Self-confidence requires us to believe in our self.
 This belief means stepping outside of our boundaries and taking a risk that enables us to learn from it but to also celebrate the successes that accompany it.
 Building your self-confidence is well worth any effort it takes as it can really open a whole new world, not only in your own perception but how others perceive you.
 It is also the key to your ultimate success.

 Latest posts by Jan Shaw (see all)

 - 2 Magic Words for Manifesting Miracles - March 2, 2024

 - Setting Goals – Why SIZE MATTERS and the Goldilocks Factor - March 2, 2024

 - [Video] Are You Blocking Manifestation by Focusing on Money? - March 2, 2024